Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 Using RMSE on the 2019 predictions in combination with visually inspecting predictions, the Holt-Winters method of triple exponential smoothing is the model selected to move forward with the 2020 predictions.

+The script which executes the model evaluation can be found at '/src/Model_Selection.py' in this repository.

 ## Analyzing 2020 Predictions

 The goal of this project once 2020 forecasts were made, is to identify which states are poised to increase it's percentage of electricity generated from each renewable resource in 2020.
 The method used for this analysis is described below: